thomasnordahl-dk/app/README.md

 By default the Ricotta app will display a nice error page that suppresses errors thrown via middleware or controllers.

-This can be changed by registering a new implementation of the interface `Ricotta\App\Web\Error`.
+This can be changed by registering a new implementation of the interface `Ricotta\App\Web\Error\ErrorHandler`.

 The error handler should handle the error somehow and return a resulting PSR-7 response instance.